glwaller/Friedman-Lab-Electronics-2021/README.md

 This branch contains:
 1) The Autodesk Eagle Project file.
 2) PCB Gerber files for printing.
-3) JST-XH connector footprints and schematic elements used in the project.
+3) JST-XH connector (2 position, 5 position, and 6 position) footprints and schematic elements used in the project.

 Project was created in December 2021 using Autodesk Eagle Free